 In 1971 the King’s Road location was known as Paradise Garage and future Sex Pistols manager Malcolm McLaren and partner Patrick Casey manned a little rock memorabilia stand located in the back of the store.
 When the owners of Paradise got evicted McLaren and Casey took over the entire venue and named it Let it Rock expanding their inventory with clothing that was designed by McLaren’s school teacher girlfriend Vivienne Westwood.

-In 1972 the shop was re-named Too Fast To Live, To Young to Die and focused on early 1960s rock culture and fashion.
-This incarnation’s moniker was self-fulfilling prophecy – not even two years later it was no longer living.
+In 1972 the shop was re-named Too Fast To Live, To Young to Die, and focused on early 1960s rock culture and fashion.
+This incarnation’s moniker was a self-fulfilling prophecy – not even two years later it was no longer living.
 McLaren and Westwood decided to close up shop because of thievery and threats from the infamous Teddy Boy gang.

 In 1975 McLaren began to manage a band called The Strand that would become the Sex Pistols and Johnny Rotten actually auditioned for the band in the store.
 Shortly after the shop was once again re-named Seditionaries and the inventory reflected the surging popularity of the Sex Pistols who were decked out in designer Seds duds from the get-go.
-And with Sid Vicious reportedly banking hours as an employee, shoplifting was most likely at an all time low.
+And with Sid Vicious reportedly banking hours as an employee, shoplifting was most likely at an all-time low.

 McLaren and Westwood’s relationship eventually deteriorated, they split and closed the store in September of 1980.
 In 1981 the venue underwent its final make-over and began operating as World’s End.
 The location is still in operation and amazingly the name seems has survived three decades and appears to have stuck.
 The once mom-and-pop operation is now in the hands of their son, Joe Corre.